drloring/katacoda-scenarios/ms-security/sec-1/step2.md

 Once in the pod, you can see the java-ws by running `anchore-cli image list`{{execute}}.

-From there, you can perform the analysis on the `java-ws` container just like we did with the redis container, e.g. `anchore-cli image vuln localbuild/java-ws`{{execute}}.
+From there, you can perform the analysis on the `java-ws` container just like we did with the redis container, e.g. `anchore-cli evaluate check localbuild/java-ws`{{execute}}.

+Notice that we have are failing the security scan, run `anchore-cli evaluate check localbuild/java-ws --detail`{{execute}} to view the specific errors.

 Next we're going to look into customizing security policies.